-Sounded like a great idea- lots or work to go around and providing you can put forward a good case for each project, there didn’t seem much reason for employers not to provide you a regular stream of work.
+It sounded like a great idea- there’s lots of work to go around from potential employers and providing you can put forward a good case for each project, there didn’t seem much reason not to be provided a regular stream of work.

 1. Getting work is difficult!

 When bidding on a project you start at the bottom of the rankings list.
 That’s until you complete more jobs, earn more money and receive positive reviews through the site itself.
-Competing against established freelancers on the site can be challenging since they will have completed work through the site and received reviews perhaps despite not being the most talented, hard working, professional or suitable candidate on the list.
-Therefore to compete you’ll need to under sell your services to stand a chance of being selected to work on any given project which may already have a several, if not dozens of bidders already.
+You may have had decades of experience off-site, but that fact is irrelevant to how you’re ranked on the freelancer.com bidding list.
+Competing against the regular freelancers on the site will therefore be challenging- they will have already completed work specifically through the site and boosted their rank, despite not necessarily being the most talented, hard working, professional or suitable candidate on the list.
+To compete you’ll need to build your site rank and to do this to start getting better paid jobs and until then, you’ll have to under-sell your services to stand out and have a chance of being selected to work on any given project which may already have a several, if not dozens of bidders already.

 2. Reviews can be bullshit

-I entered a design competition on the site, won it out 20 or so other entries.
-Great, especially considering I’m more an illustrator than graphic designer!
-Being given a 2 star review from it wasn’t great however!
-I was marked down for things like lack of communication despite the fact there was never an opportunity to communicate – the format simply allowed submission of entries and then a winner was chosen.
-As a rule I never take on any task unless it’s worthy of a 5 star rating, always go the extra mile and take a ton of pride in everything I do.
-So it’s pretty annoying, gives a completely wrong impression and lowers my chances of getting hired for future projects.
+I entered a graphic design competition on the site, won it out 20 or so other entries.
+Great!
+Especially considering I’m a much stronger illustrator than I am graphic designer.
+However, being given a 2 star review from it wasn’t so great!
+Why did this happen?
+I was marked down in my review for things like ‘lack of communication’ despite the fact there was never an opportunity to communicate – the competition format simply allowed submission of entries and then a winner was chosen.
+As a person who takes his level of service and professionalism seriously, I’ll always aim for nothing less than a 5 star rating and will go the extra mile with my clients to make sure their expectations are always met if not exceeded.
+It’s pretty annoying that my account is now stuck with this unfair, unjustified poor review and it gives a completely wrong impression of my work ethic, lowering my chances of getting hired for future projects.

-If my art or design ability wasn’t up to an employers standards, I’d be more than happy for them to choose someone else, or in this case I’d rather just give them the work for free than give a poor review… Yeah, it pissed me off.
+If my art or design ability wasn’t up to an employers standards, I’d be more than happy for them to award a different winner, or in this case I’d rather just give them the work for free than receive a poor review… Yeah, it pissed me off.

 3. Can’t compete with the rest of the world

 I don’t live in a developing country.
-I need to earn and charge a fee to be able to pay the cost of living in the UK.
+I need to earn enough and charge an adequate fee to an employer to be able to pay the cost of living in the UK.
 Most freelancers are from countries such as India and Bangladesh where the cost of living is less and so are able to complete a project for 10-50% the cost of out-sourcing to a UK freelancer.
 If you want to earn a fair amount for your time and pay your bills with the money you earn through Freelancer, forget about it!